Bhakti2304/CKA2024/Day-14/Taints and Tolerations .md

     effect: "NoSchedule"
 ```

-## Taints and Tolerations vs Selectors
+## Taints vs Selectors

+Taints work as restrictions applied on Nodes.
+Nodes make that decision on what type of Pods to accept.
+In NodeSeletors, Pods take the decision on which Nodes it should go.
+We can not do expression and can not add more condiions.